-Turfgrass requirements for potassium are intermediate to nitrogen and phosphorus levels.
+Turfgrass requirements for potassium are intermediate in relation to nitrogen and phosphorus levels.
 Potassium is an essential component needed in plant growth.
 Although applied to maximize the efficiency of uptake, potassium does not pose the extent of environmental risk that excess nitrogen and phosphorus levels represent.
 Proper levels of potassium are an important component of plant disease resistance and contribute to the ability of turfgrass to withstand wear and traffic stress.

-Potassium is of no environmental concern but can be an economic concern, particularly when potassium is over-utilized, which can be quite common.
-Generally, potassium concentrations in turfgrass tissue are about 1/3 to 1⁄2 that of nitrogen.
+Potassium has a limited environmental concern, but can be an economic concern, particularly when potassium is over-utilized, which can be quite common.
+Generally, potassium concentrations in turfgrass tissue are about to 1⁄2 that of nitrogen.